Guides

 Estimate the Size of Your Logs

-The size of your S3 logs depends on the number of events that occur, which is dependent on the volume of your DNS traffic.
+The size of your S3 logs depends on the number of events that occur, which is dependent on the volume of your traffic.
 The size of each log line varies based on a number of items—for example, the length of the domain name or the number of categories.
 Assuming each log line is 220 bytes, a million requests would be 220 MB.

 1. In the Umbrella dashboard, navigate to Reporting > Activity Search.